GenomicsStandardsConsortium/gensc.github.io/pages/meetings/current.md

 {% include header.html %}

-# GSC24 Cape Town
+# GSC24 Tuscon, Arizona, USA

 24th Genomic Standards Consortium Meeting is currently in planning.
-It is hoped to be co-located with ISME19 in Cape Town, South Africa in August 2024, but we have no firm dates or details at this time.

-# GSC25 Tuscon, Arizona, USA

-It is envisaged that GSC25 will be hosted in Tuscon, Arizona, USA.
 Details are not yet available.

+Note- It was hoped that we could co-located with ISME19 in Cape Town, South Africa in August 2024, but we were unable to secure that so we have returned to the original plan of Tuscon 2024.

 -----